Certificate in Conflict Resolution Theory and Practice

 The Certificate in Conflict Resolution Theory and Practice puts you in the best position to deliver value to employers and clients who recognize that the best lawyers are skilled problem-solvers.

-This 17-credit program is available to Mitchell Hamline JD students
+This 17-credit program is available only to Mitchell Hamline JD students

 |Theories of Conflict (2 credits)